 The Victoria Foundation supports widening participation in medicine and is helping to support future generations of NHS doctors by awarding Toolkit Grants and Elective Bursaries to UK students from disadvantaged backgrounds studying medicine at UK universities.
 The grants support their studies by contributing towards the cost of medical equipment, textbooks, and travel to hospital placements or electives.
-The Foundation supports over 100 medical students each year studying at many universities including those on the Extended Medical Degree course MBBS (EMDP)at King's College,London .
+The Foundation supports over 150 medical students each year studying at universities around the country and including those on the Extended Medical Degree course MBBS (EMDP)at King's College,London .
 The Victoria Foundation does not award grants towards tuition fees.

-The Victoria Foundation is truly grateful for a very generous donation from the estate of Mr Charles Anthony Walter Blackwell which helps to ensure TVF can provide so many Toolkit Grants and Elective Bursaries.
+The Victoria Foundation is truly grateful for a very generous donation from the estate of Mr CAW Blackwell which helps to ensure TVF can provide so many Toolkit Grants and Elective Bursaries.
 By 2027 this legacy alone will have supported over 400 medical students which is truly fantastic.

 4th Year Medical Student - University of Leicester Medical School - Receipt of Mr Charles Anthony Walter Blackwell Medical Bursary/Toolkit Grant